Indeed for employers review

 Indeed doesn’t require a long-term contract or monthly subscription, which means you can get started with little financial risk and can cancel anytime without paying a fee.
 That said, customer service isn’t available during the weekends, which may be frustrating for small business owners juggling a busy weekday schedule.

-Poor user reviews.
-Employer complaints on the BBB and Trustpilot raise concerns about billing mistakes and scam applicants.
+- Poor user reviews.
+Employer complaints on the Better Business Bureau (BBB) and Trustpilot raise concerns about billing mistakes and scam applicants.

 Does Indeed automatically post to other job boards?